-Cindy, thank you very much for being with us.
+Cindy, thank you very much for being with us and to talk to us about real estate in Cartagena.
 Why don´t you quickly introduce yourself?

 Cindy Buelvas:“Good afternoon, thank you very much for opening this opportunity and allow me to share with you the beauty of Colombia and especially Cartagena.
 My name is Cindy Buelvas.
 I am originally from Montería, a city on the Caribbean Coast.
 I have been living in Cartagena for about 15 years now.
 I have been working in the tourism and real estate market since then.”